With rivers, lakes, beaches and the Bay, Maryland has an incredible variety of places to enjoy water sports.

 The Jug Bay Natural Area of the Patuxent River Park is a great launching point, and the park offers guided trips by park naturalists, as well as daily and hourly canoe and kayak rentals.
 The tidal freshwater wetlands here offer a great opportunity to get close to nature.
 In Baltimore County, try paddling the Gunpowder River.
 Head to the Hammerman area of Gunpowder Falls State Park where Ultimate Watersports conducts wildlife and sunset tours, and also gives lessons and provides rentals.
 The park has a swimming beach, picnic pavilions, fishing, and hiking trails—perfect for a family day of fun.

 In Charles County, the Mattawoman Creek is a wide estuary that flows into the Potomac River near Washington, D.C.
-Up the Creek Rentals has kayak rentals and lessons from its location in Indian Head and you can put in at its facility.
+Atlantic Kayak has kayak rentals and lessons from its location in Indian Head and you can put in at its facility.

 Caroline County has more than 80 miles of waterways for paddling on either the Choptank or Tuckahoe Rivers with five public access points.
 Also, Rock Hall is on a pristine stretch of the northern Chesapeake Bay, and Chester River Kayak Adventures offers full- and half-day guided tours, as well as sunset and moonlight tours.
 All the tours are focused on the environment and the various birds and animals in the area.
 For the more experienced paddlers, you can also rent kayaks and paddle away on your own.